-This is Britain’s oldest Botanical garden and it nestles along side the River Cherwell with boats or punts floating past.
-There are several points of interest including the glass houses, conservatory, rock garden, vegetable areas and formal gardens.
+The University of Oxford Botanic Garden nestles along side the River Cherwell with boats or punts floating past.
+It’s the oldest Botanical Garden in Britain and when you visit you’ll see the glass houses, conservatory, rock garden, vegetable areas and formal gardens.
 Everywhere you look, the plants are labelled so you know what’s what and there is now a composting area which is open to the public too.
-Our favourite bit of the garden was the beautiful herbaceous border set against the old wall with a cottage-garden style gate built into it.
-This is one of the many locations in Oxford where a dead body has been found for the British TV series Lewis and one of the murder suspects was the keeper of the garden!
-This is an extract from our free Oxford City Guide.
+Our favourite bit of the garden was the beautiful herbaceous border set against the old wall with a cottage-garden style gate built into it (pictured below).

 A key thing to remember when you’ve purchased your ticket for the Botanic Garden is that it will also give you admission to Harcourt Arboretum on the same day, so you are getting two garden attractions for the price of one.
 The Arboretum covers 130 acres of land containing the best collection of trees in Oxfordshire with some of the oldest redwoods in the UK.
 There are also wild flower meadows, rhododendrons and bluebell woods.
 However, Harcourt is about 5 miles outside Oxford on the A4074, so if you want to get the use out of your ticket, you will need to plan ahead.
 If you can’t get to Harcourt, we felt the admission price was about right for the Botanic Garden alone.